Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride…

 If you’re like many travellers, don’t be surprised when you instantly fall in love with Wellington, the pint-sized capital of New Zealand.

-Wellington might well be the coolest world city you’ve never thought of visiting.
-Jam packed with hip restaurants & cafés, radical street art, museums, and a blissful natural setting, there an endless array of interesting things to see & do in Wellington.
+Wellington might be the coolest world city you’ve never thought of visiting.
+The Kiwi capital is jam-packed with hip restaurants & cafés, radical street art, and museums.
+It also occupies a blissful natural setting between sea and mountains.
+You’ll discover an endless array of interesting things to see & do in Wellington.

-Aim to spend at least 2 days in Wellington to take in the Kiwi capital at a more leisurely pace.
+Aim to spend at least two days in Wellington.
+It’ll let you savour the Kiwi capital more leisurely.

 What to do in Wellington

-- Te Papa Tongarewa: One of the best museums in New Zealand, this six-storey cultural institution showcases the cultural history of the country including a large collection of Maori art.
+- Te Papa Tongarewa: One of the best museums in New Zealand, Te Papa Tongarewa showcases the cultural history of the country.
+Its massive collection spreads out over six storeys.
+The museum also includes a large collection of Maori art.

-- Wellington Cable Car: Built in the late-19th century, this funicular climbs from Lambton Quay to the Kelburn.
-The upper terminus is located alongside the Wellington Botanic Gardens, a worthwhile destination in its own right.
+- Wellington Cable Car: Built in the late-19th century, this funicular climbs from Lambton Quay to Kelburn.
+The upper terminus is located alongside the Wellington Botanic Gardens.
+The gardens are a worthwhile destination in their own right.
+The Wellington Botanic Gardens showcase 25 hectares of native bush & flora.
+Up top, you’ll also find the trailheads for a few of the best walks in Wellington.

-- Cuba Street: A famous street in Wellington that’s as lively & spirited as the country whose name it sports.
-There’s a whole host of things to check out here including art galleries, the bucket fountain, restaurants & bars, and, on Fridays and Saturdays, the popular Wellington Street Market
+- Cuba Street: This famous street in Wellington is as lively & spirited as its namesake country.
+There’s a whole host of things to check out on Cuba Street.
+Walking along the street, you’ll enjoy art galleries, the bucket fountain, and restaurants & bars.
+On Fridays and Saturdays, the popular Wellington Street Market also takes place here.

-- Weta Cave: Movie buffs will love visiting this studio that brought the NZ film industry to worldwide acclaim and gave Wellington the fitting nickname “Wellywood.”
+- Weta Cave: Movie buffs with more than 24 hours in Wellington will love visiting this studio.
+With the release of The Lord of the Rings, Weta Cave brought the NZ film industry to worldwide acclaim.
+It’s one of the reasons Wellington now sports the fitting nickname, “Wellywood.”

 Where to stay in Wellington

-Although it’s the capital of New Zealand, choosing where to stay in Wellington is hardly difficult.
-For most travellers, the areas in & around the Wellington CBD and Wellington Harbour offer the most convenient base for exploring the city.
+Although it’s the capital of New Zealand and one of its biggest cities, figuring out where to stay in Wellington is hardly difficult.
+For a first-time visit, stick to the areas in & around the Wellington CBD and Wellington Harbour.
+They provide the most convenient base for exploring the city.
 Here are a few hotels to start your search…

-- QT Wellington: This popular art hotel, located at the harbourfront, is a fantastic choice for travellers looking to add a dash of hip style to their stay in Wellington.
-There’s some great amenities here, too, including a fitness centre and an indoor swimming pool.
+- QT Wellington: This popular art hotel sits at the harbourfront.
+It’s a fantastic choice for travellers looking to add a dash of hip style to their stay in Wellington.
+There’s some great amenities here, too.
+Your reservation includes access to a fitness centre and an indoor swimming pool.

-- Double Tree by Hilton Wellington: Located less than a half a kilometre from the waterfront, this stylish & modern mid-range pick is an excellent choice for both solo travellers & families visiting Wellington.
+- Double Tree by Hilton Wellington: This stylish & modern mid-range hotel is less than a half a kilometre from the waterfront.
+It’s an excellent choice for both solo travellers & families visiting Wellington.

-- Ohtel: Situated harbourside in Oriental Bay, this luxurious hotel fuses award-winning service with its chic boutique-style rooms.
+- Ohtel: This luxurious hotel is situated harbourside in Oriental Bay.
+It fuses award-winning service with its chic boutique-style rooms.

-- Softitel Wellington: One of the top luxury hotels in Wellington, this hotel features stylish contemporary rooms with incredible views over some of the city’s most luscious greenspaces.
+- Softitel Wellington: This 5-star hotel is one of the top luxury hotels in Wellington.
+Guests will love its stylish contemporary rooms.
+In your quarters, you’ll enjoy dazzling views over the city’s most luscious greenspaces.

 Getting to Wellington

-If you decide to stop in Taupo, it’ll be about 4 hours and 45 minutes via Hwy to get to Wellington.
+If you decide to stop in Taupo, it’ll be about 4 hours and 45 minutes via State Hwy 1 to get to Wellington.
 From Rotorua, add an extra hour to the journey.

-The first city of substance on your road trip between North Island and South Island, Nelson is a great stop, not just to break up the long journey between Wellington and Franz Josef, but thanks to its handsome location on Tasman Bay, culinary scene, and penchant for the arts.
+Nelson is the first city of substance on your road trip between North Island and South Island.
+Stopping in Nelson breaks up the long journey between Wellington and Franz Josef.
+And thanks to its handsome location on Tasman Bay, culinary scene, and penchant for the arts, it’s a mighty fine one.

-Nelson is most well-known as the gateway to the spellbinding Abel Tasman National Park and the vineyards of the Marlborough wine region.
+Nelson is most known as the gateway to the spellbinding Abel Tasman National Park.
+It’s also close to the vineyards of the Marlborough wine region.

-Unfortunately, with just 2 weeks in New Zealand, you won’t have much extra time to explore the Nelson Tasman area.
+Unfortunately, with 2 weeks in New Zealand, you won’t have much time to explore the Nelson Tasman area.

-Aim to spend at least one day in Nelson to recharge for the long travel day ahead.
+Aim to spend at least one day in Nelson.
+It’ll give you time to recharge for the long travel day ahead.

 If you’ve got time to spend an extra day or two in Nelson Tasman, go for it.
-You’ll love an opportunity to experience the wilderness of Abel Tasman National Park or do a quick wine tour in nearby Marlborough.
+You’ll love the opportunity to experience the wilderness of Abel Tasman National Park.
+You can also fit in a quick wine tour in nearby Marlborough.

 What to do in Nelson